Lukoil: Management

+In September 2022, chairman Ravil Maganov died after falling from a hospital window.
+This was not long after board member Alexander Subbotin had died an unusual death.
+Maganov's replacement as chairman, Vladimir Ivanovich Nekrasov, died suddenly in October 2023.
+In March 2024, vice president Vitaly Robertus died suddenly.

+Effects from Russo-Ukrainian War

 In March 2022, Toby Gati, Roger Munnings and Wolfgang Schüssel left the board of directors due to International sanctions during the Russo-Ukrainian War.

-During the 2022 Russian invasion of Ukraine, Ravil Maganov criticised the Russian attack on Ukraine.
-September 1, 2022 he was found dead outside his hospital window the day that President Putin visited the hospital.
+During the 2022 Russian invasion of Ukraine, the chairman of Lukoil Ravil Maganov had criticised the Russian attack on Ukraine.
+On 1 September 2022, he was found dead outside his hospital window, the day that President Putin visited the hospital.
 Nearby video cameras had been turned off.
 The company has acknowledged the death in a statement saying that Ravil Maganov: "passed away following a severe illness".

+The refinery in Italy was sold in 2023, the one in Bulgaria was allowed to continue after agreeing to pay taxes in Bulgaria and the refinery in Romania was permitted to continue provided it only refined non-Russian oil.
+In September 2023, the Bulgarian authorities transferred the Rosenets port oil terminal under state control.
+By parliamentary decision, Lukoil's 35-year concession was terminated early without payment of compensation.

 Subsidiaries

 The company "Lukoil" owns controlling stakes or otherwise controls the following main organizations: